 - Remediation/Report: Not all penetration testing services offer remediation alongside reports.
 That means some might deliver a report of your potential vulnerabilities and how to fix them – and nothing else.
 You’ll pay more for companies that can fix said vulnerabilities, too.

-- Regulatory and Compliance Needs: You will pay more for penetration testers who help you keep in line with compliance standards such as those set by PCI DSS, the GDPR, ISO 27001, SOC 2, and HIPAA.
+- Regulatory and Compliance Needs: Though some tests are tailored to compliance needs, you shouldn’t really pay more for penetration testers who help you keep in line with compliance standards such as those set by PCI DSS, the GDPR, ISO 27001, SOC 2, and HIPAA.

 The Importance of Penetration Testing